10 to the 23 AI logo

 Human systems as core variables in AI safety

 Most AI safety frameworks treat human systems as context rather than as a core variable.
-That framing misses something consequential.
+That framing misses something significant.
 Organizational dynamics, institutional incentives, and social structures determine whether safety holds or fails in deployment.
-Interventions that ignore these dimensions do not simply miss a variable — they create new failure modes.
+Interventions that ignore these dimensions do not simply miss a variable.
+They can introduce failure modes that were not present in the original system and cannot be fully anticipated in advance.

 Sociotechnical and human-centered disciplinary grounding

 Approach draws on sociotechnical systems theory, organizational behavior, industrial psychology, human-centered design, and macro social work.
-These disciplines illuminate how people actually act inside institutions under real pressure — and how to intervene at the level of systems and structural conditions, which is precisely the level at which consequential AI governance must operate.
+These disciplines illuminate how people actually act inside institutions under real pressure, and how to intervene at the level of systems and structural conditions, which is precisely the level at which real-world AI governance must operate.

 Executive leadership that is operational, not theoretical

 Strategic and operational executive since 2005.
 President and Executive Director of a California technology nonprofit through a decade of sustained growth.
 CEO and C-suite roles across advisory, technology, and media.
-Quantitative trading in high-dimensional risk modeling — where the cost of being wrong is immediate and measurable.
-That reasoning structure transfers directly to consequential AI safety.
+Quantitative trading in high-dimensional risk modeling, where the cost of being wrong is immediate and measurable.
+That environment trained a specific discipline in structuring decisions under genuine uncertainty where the feedback loop is unforgiving.

 Why 1023AI